monnneee/scHiCAR/README.md

 - Extract RNA barcodes from Read 1 and append them to its 5′ end.
 - Remove the template-switching oligo (TSO) from the 5′ end of Read 2.
 - Remove poly(A) tails and adaptor sequences from the 3′ end of Read 2.
-- Split FASTQ files into two subsets based on priming strategy: oligo-dT vs. random hexamer.
+- Split FASTQ files into two subsets based on primer strategy: oligo-dT vs. random hexamer.
 - Extract and count all barcodes from the dataset.
-- Compare extracted barcodes against a provided whitelist and correct those with a single mismatch.
+- Correct barcodes that have only one mismatch relative to the whitelist.
 - Compress and merge filtered FASTQ files from the two primer strategies.

 The resulting files (`03_corrected_fq/*_all_*.fastq.gz`) are ready for alignment using STAR.